 Minimizes Serious Falls

-This indicates the percent of patients who sustained a major fall.
-Falls resulting in major injuries are considered by many experts to be an indicator of nursing care at a nursing home.
+This tells you the percentage of patients that have had a major fall.
+Falls resulting in severe injuries are considered to be a measure of nursing care at a nursing home.
 Falls resulting in injury are routinely the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections